-Federal Trade Commission Act, Section 5 Unfair or Deceptive
+Section 5 of the FTC Act, Unfair or Deceptive Practices

 As advances in banking technology and lending organization structure since the passing of the Gramm-Leach-Bliley Act have allowed businesses and companies within the last 20 years to sell and market financial products and services to consumers in complex ways that have not been seen before.
 As such, the Federal Trade Commission passed the Federal Trade Commission Act in 2004, with Section 5 specifically dealing with unfair, deceptive, or illegal practices in relation to commerce.
 In relation to Section 5 of the Federal Trade Commission Act, the Federal Deposit Insurance Corporation or FDIC and Federal Reserve System or FRB issued additional guidance relating to unfair or deceptive acts or practices or UDAPs.
 Following the release of this guidance, the FTC issued the following examination procedures regarding UDAPs:

 - Standards that can be used to assess whether a business act or practice is considered unfair or deceptive.

 - The interplay between the FTC Act and other applicable consumer protection statutes such as the Gramm-Leach-Bliley Act.

 - Examination procedures for determining compliance in accordance with FTC standards, including risk assessment procedures that should be followed to determine whether transaction testing is warranted.